emeagenciadigital/meilisearchadmin/README.md

 # Meilisearch Admin

-The simplest and easiest way of managing all of your Meilisearch servers and indexes.
+The simplest and easiest way of visually managing all of your Meilisearch servers and indexes.

 ## Benefits